syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/FAQ/How-to-prevent-the-Focus-Rectangle-from-being-draw.md

 documentation: ug
 ---

-# How to prevent the Focus Rectangle from being drawn in the Tabs
+# How to prevent the Focus Rectangle from being drawn in the Tabs?

-You can easily do this by handling the DrawItem event, adjusting the DrawTabEventArgs and delegating drawing to the default drawing logic.
+You can easily do this by handling the DrawItem event, adjusting the `DrawTabEventArgs` and delegating drawing to the default drawing logic.

 {% tabs %}

 {% highlight c# %}

 private void TabControlExt_DrawItem(object sender, Syncfusion.Windows.Forms.Tools.DrawTabEventArgs drawItemInfo)